Trogloduck/public/Linux VM network group project/Documentation.md

 `sudo ip route add default via 10.0.2.1`

-Know you should be able to ping whatever you want and have access to internet!
+Now you should be able to ping whatever you want and have access to internet!

 ___
 ## Online resources: